Cutting Claude Code's Initial Context Bloat — Skills, Plugins, and MCP Tactics

 3. Disable the plugin.
 Either remove its key from enabledPlugins in ~/.claude/settings.json or run claude plugin uninstall <plugin>@<marketplace>.

 4. Add the now-local skills to skillOverrides.
-They are user skills now, so the lever from §2 applies. name-only or user-invocable-only as appropriate.
+They are user skills now, so Lever 1 applies. name-only or user-invocable-only as appropriate.

 5. When the plugin updates, you have to re-copy.
 The tradeoff is conscious: you trade automatic updates for skillOverrides control and lower steady-state context cost.
 For plugins you use rarely, the trade is worth it.